Venomous

 Reproduction

 The breeding season of this oviparous species starts around April and lasts through July.
-Females lay between 12-20 eggs in rat holes, termite mounds other similar shelters hidden on the ground.
-A female cobra guards its eggs fiercely and only leaves its nest to feed itself.
-After about two months of incubation, hatchlings emerge and can immediately hunt and deliver venom.
+Females lay between 10-30 eggs in places like rat holes, termite mounds, or other similar shelters hidden on the ground.
+Female cobras guard their eggs fiercely and only leave the nest to feed themselves.
+After about two months of incubation, the hatchlings emerge, measuring 8-12 inches, and can immediately hunt, spread their hoods and deliver venom.

 Similar Species